Driza-Bone: History

 As time went by, the linseed oil (while proving satisfactory for waterproofing) went hard and cracked in the hot summers.
 Le Roy and T.E.
 Pearson (of Pearson's Sandsoap fame) came up with a new proofing technique.
 This new proofing technique has remained unchanged to the present day.

 In late 2008, the brand was brought back into Australian ownership for the first time in many decades.
 The acquisition brought with it several influential industry figures, including Steve Bennett (founder of Country Road).
-This resulted in the immediate relocation of both the Eagleby, QLD head office and primary warehousing facilities to Melbourne, VIC.
+This resulted in the immediate relocation of both the Eagleby, Queensland, head office and primary warehousing facilities to Melbourne, Victoria.

+In December 2023, Driza-Bone was purchased by S. Kidman & Co.

 Major appearances

 2000 Olympic Games

 Driza-Bone riding coats were worn by the stockmen and stockwomen at the Opening Ceremony of the 2000 Summer Olympics in Sydney.
 Also, the 2000 Olympic Band members wore Driza-Bone coats specially made for them as band musicians, in which the sleeves were made completely differently from the sleeves of the traditional Driza-Bone riding coats worn by the riders.
 The red, white and blue colours of the Driza-Bone coats for the band members were also different from the usual colour of the Driza-Bone coats.
 Also, all the medal presenters during the 2000 Summer Olympic Games wore Driza-Bone coats.